czesar-code/node-sass-4.14.1-arm64-test/README.md

 # node-sass-4.14.1-arm64-test

-this was a if the library can be patched somehow for arm64
+this was a test if the library can be patched somehow for arm64